Pricing Strategy Guide

 Track monthly trends

-Compare to market averages
+Compare to market averages for your region.

 Customer Retention